stibbons1990/hex/docs/projects/conmon.md

 #
 # Deplay conmon-st to Raspberry Pi hosts.

-for host in pi-f1 pi-z1 pi-z2 pi3a; do
+for host in alfred pi-f1 pi-z1 pi-z2 pi3a; do
   if nc 2>&1 -zv ${host} 22 | grep -q succeeded; then
     echo "Deploying to ${host} ..."
     scp 2>/dev/null \